philipcolejohnson/philipcolejohnson.github.io/_posts/2016-07-17-linked_list_sort.markdown

 The final process is to traverse our sorted array and build a new linked list.
 This, of course, will take *n* steps.
 That leaves us with O(2n + (n log n)).
 If we divide out the *n*, we get O(n(2 + log n)), which is basically O(n log n), the Big O of the sort.
 This is the best we can hope for, since the sort can't get any faster.

 The question is, do we need a sort?
-There's a trick we can use to reach O(n).
+There's a trick we can use to reach O(n), though only under certain conditions, which is a list of limited range and a finite set of values (e.g. integers or letters).
+This might occur in real life when sorting, for example, a list of users' ages.

 Instead of trying to sort the data, I traversed the list once and kept track in a hash of the number of times each integer was used.
 I also kept track of the maximum and minimum of the set so that I could use it in the next step.

 {% highlight ruby %}
 def sort_list(list)